kostasthanos/Covid-19-Greece/README.md

 We are focusing on three (3) basic datasets.

-1. All the previous Covid-19 data from the beggining of the pandemic in the country.
+1. All the previous Covid-19 data from the beginning of the pandemic in the country.
 2. New data from the official daily report by the Hellenic National Organization of Public Health (EODY).
 3. Weather data about the max temperature from Acharnes Weather Station.